mynorel/framework/src/Mynorel/Prelude/README.md

 }
 ```

 ## Integration

 Prelude can be used in:
 - Flows (Myneral)
+- Layouts
 - Directives
 - CLI commands
 - Routing (Narrative)

+Myneral templates and flows can invoke Prelude pipelines for middleware logic, authentication, and more.

 ---

-*Prelude is modular, expressive, and ready for integration with all Mynorel features.*
+*Prelude is modular, expressive, and ready for integration with all Mynorel features, including Myneral templates, flows, and layouts.*